Ted Lasso fans, rejoice: the smash-hit sitcom has been renewed for a third run.

-Ted Lasso season 3 release date
+Ted Lasso season 3 release date speculation

-Apple TV+ is yet to announce an official premiere date for Ted Lasso season three, but The Hollywood Reporter understands that the streamer is aiming for a summer release date, similar to its first two showings.
+Apple TV+ is yet to announce an official premiere date for Ted Lasso season 3, but The Hollywood Reporter understands that the streamer is aiming for a summer release date, similar to its first two showings.

 Despite the chaos caused by the coronavirus pandemic, the team behind Ted Lasso were able to get a second season ready for release less than a year after the first, although there has been an additional complicating factor this time around.